 As Carvoeiro holidays are popular for foreigners with second homes as well as a hotspot for holidaymakers, the town fills up a lot in the summer and is relatively empty out of season.
 It is primarily popular with self catering holidaymakers and the accommodation is arranged into village like estates.
 The low season is probably a more pleasant time to visit, as the beach struggles to contain all the tourists that flock here over the summer holiday.

 Charter airlines operate regular flights to Faro Airport so Carvoeiro holidays are generally excellent value.
 Carvoeiro is one of the Algarves most popular resorts conveniently located for access to and from the airport.
 Carvoeiro holidays have a good choice of hotels so whatever your budget, book your Carvoeiro holidays with Olympic Holidays and benefit from great savings.

-Experience the charm of this Portuguese resort and book your cheap holidays to Carvoeiro today with Olympic Holidays.
-As well as package holidays to Albufeira we offer cheap flights to Faro - Algarve.
+Experience the charm of this Portuguese resort and book your holiday to Carvoeiro today with Olympic Holidays.

 Explore Silves: If you are interested in history and culture, then spend some time discovering the Algarve's historical heritage.
 Start at the medieval castle at Silves, once known as the Moorish capital.

 Explore Monchique: Take a walk around Monchique, just a short drive from Silves.
 Situated in the Monchique Mountains, this is a beautiful part of the Algarve and is an ideal place to stop for a meal or just a drink.